mattsoftware/js-php-serialize/README.md

 // => a:2:{i:3;s:4:"four";s:3:"one";s:3:"two";}
 ```

 For more complex objects, an optional metadata value can be passed through to provide hints on how to serialize the object.
-By default this is the `__phpSerializedObject__` property, but can be customised by passing through an optiions object through to the serialize method.
+By default this is the `__phpSerializedObject__` property, but can be customised by passing through an options object through to the serialize method.
 (See the `__tests__` folder for more examples.)

 ```
 var php = require('js-php-serialize');